Jim Allchin: Post-Microsoft career

-Today, Allchin devotes his time to music, technology, and charity work.
+After leaving Microsoft, Allchin devotes his time to music, technology, and philanthropy.
 He released his first album, Enigma, in 2009 calling the album a beta test.
 Then in September 2011, Allchin released his first widely distributed blues-themed album: Overclocked.
 The album Q.E.D. was released in September 2013 and Decisions followed in June 2017.
-Prime Blues, his latest album is scheduled to be released September 2018.
+Prime Blues, his latest album, was released in September 2018.
 Overclocked, Q.E.D., and Decisions all received widespread acclaim especially for Allchin's guitar work.
 Overclocked, Q.E.D., and Decisions were featured on iTunes as New and Noteworthy and all reached in the top 10 on Internet Blues Radio.
 Decisions was the No. 1 Blues Album in Washington State for 18 weeks starting in June 2017.
-And Decisions was in the 10 top Blues Rocks album nationally for 14 weeks.
+And Decisions was in the 10 top Blues Rock albums nationally for 14 weeks.
 Prime Blues remained in the top 10 Blues Albums on the national Roots Music charts for 18 straight weeks, staying in the number 1 position for 2 weeks.
 Prime Blues was the number 1 Contemporary Blues Album nationally for 11 weeks.